nixworks/public/news/2010/11/5/index.md

 ##### Haiti
 ### [At least one person dies in Haiti from flooding caused by Hurricane Tomas, adding to the fourteen people who died in Saint Lucia. ](/news/2010/11/5/at-least-one-person-dies-in-haiti-from-flooding-caused-by-hurricane-tomas-adding-to-the-fourteen-people-who-died-in-saint-lucia.md)
-_Context: Saint Lucia, Haiti, Tropical Storm Tomas, flood_
+_Context: flood, Tropical Storm Tomas, Saint Lucia, Haiti_

 ##### falls on a train
 ### [A concrete mixer lorry falls on a train near Oxshott, England. ](/news/2010/11/5/a-concrete-mixer-lorry-falls-on-a-train-near-oxshott-england.md)